benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 ### Problems to be addressed

-Interest in Computer Science (CS) education is exploding at all educational levels, but there's a lack of support for students in schools which don't have specialist teachers or an appropriate learning environment---especially for the "fun" stuff which goes beyond textbook exercises.
-In the [Research School of Computer Science](https://cs.anu.edu.au/code-creativity-culture/) at the ANU we're not currently doing very much to engage at a pre-tertiary level, mostly because we're flat-out dealing with the huge growth in students at a tertiary level.
+Interest in Computer Science (CS) education is exploding at all educational levels, but there's a lack of support for students in schools[^schools] which don't have specialist teachers or an appropriate learning environment---especially for "fun" student-driven projects which go beyond textbook exercises.
+At the ANU [Research School of Computer Science](https://cs.anu.edu.au/code-creativity-culture/) we're not currently doing very much[^not-doing-much] to engage with students at a pre-tertiary level, mostly because we're flat-out dealing with the huge growth in students at a tertiary level.
 The c/c/c studio program will address that.

+[^schools]:
+    in this project I'm mainly thinking of later high-school and college students (i.e. years 9--12), although there is certainly the possibility of tweaking the content to engage younger (even primary school) students as well

+[^not-doing-much]:
+   I don't mean to throw shade on our existing efforts here---there are some great things happening in this area, but there's certainly more to be done.

-CS still suffers from a stereotype of being "for nerdy white/asian males", and those groups are certainly over-represented in our undergraduate CS cohort compared to other groups.
-As the **A** in STE**A**M, the **a**rts provide an important avenue for engaging students with coding and computer science, especially those who might not normally engage with CS-type activities.
+CS still suffers from a stereotype of being "for nerdy white/Asian males", and those groups are certainly over-represented in our undergraduate CS cohort compared to other groups.
+It's important to point out that increasing the representation of under-represented groups in CS is a wicked problem which needs to be tackled from many different angles.
+Still, as the **A** in [STE**A**M](http://stemtosteam.org), the **a**rts provide an important avenue for engaging students who might not normally coding and computer science.

 ### Existing alternatives